san2130/Forum_Extension/README.md

 # Forum Extension
 ## Tired of refreshing the forum notice board?
+Get notified when there are any unread posts.

 ### Features
 * Background service worker will fetch latest data every minute and <b>"NEW"</b> will be visible on top of the extension icon if there are any <b>unread</b> posts.